Collapse of the Normal State Pseudogap at a Lifshitz Transition in Bi$_{2}$Sr$_{2}$CaCu$_{2}$O$_{8+\delta}$ Cuprate Superconductor: SUPPLEMENTAL MATERIAL

 \subsection{A. Raman Experiments}

 Raman experiments have been carried out using a triple grating spectrometer (JY-T64000) equipped with a liquid-nitrogen-cooled CCD detector.
 Two laser excitation lines were used: 532 nm and 647.1 nm from respectively a diode pump solid state laser and a Ar+/Kr+ mixed laser gas.
-The \BAN and \BN geometries have been obtained from cross polarizations at 45$^o$ from the Cu-O bond directions and along them respectively.
-The change from \BAN to \BN geometries was obtained by keeping fixed the orientations of the analyzors and the polarizors fixed and by rotating the crystal using an Attocube piezo-driven rotator.
-We got an accuracy on the cristallographic axes orientation with respect to the polarizors close to $2^o$.
-Importantly, we succeded in measuring the \BAN and \BN Raman responses of each crystal on the same laser spot.
-This allowed us to keep constant the solid angle of collection and makes reliable the \BAN to \BN Raman integrated intensity ratio.
+The \BAN and \BN geometries were obtained from cross polarizations at 45$^o$ from the Cu-O bond directions and along them respectively.
+The change from \BAN to \BN geometries was obtained by keeping fixed the orientations of the analyzers and the polarizers and by rotating the crystal using an Attocube piezo-driven rotator.
+We got an accuracy on the crystallographic axes orientation with respect to the polarizers close to $2^o$.
+Importantly, we succeeded in measuring the \BAN and \BN Raman responses of each crystal on the same laser spot.
+This allowed us to keep constant the solid angle of collection and made reliable the \BAN to \BN Raman integrated intensity ratio.
 Studying the intensity ratio rather than the absolute intensities of the Raman response prevent us from some non intrinsic intensity modulations when passing from one crystal to another.

-All the spectra have been corrected for the Bose factor, the instrumental spectral response.
+All the spectra have been corrected for the Bose factor and the instrumental spectral response.
 They are thus proportional to the imaginary part of the Raman response function $\chi^{\prime \prime}_{\nu} (\omega)$.
-Measurements between $4$ and $300~K$ have been performed using an ARS closed-cycle He cryostat.
-The laser power at the entrance of cryostat was maintained below $2~mW$ to avoid over heating of the crystal estimated to $3~K/mW$ at $10~K$.
+Measurements between $4$ K and $300$ K have been performed using an ARS closed-cycle He cryostat.
+The laser power at the entrance of the cryostat was maintained below $2~mW$ to avoid over heating of the crystal estimated to $3$ K/mW at $10$ K.